Black Blotter: Reviews

 "Black Blotter" has been compared to the "19th episode" of earlier seasons - "Brown Betty" from Season 2, "Lysergic Acid Diethylamide" from Season 3, and "Letters of Transit" from Season 4 - where the producers have provided a strange, out-of-context episode that does not follow the usual narrative and direction of most other Fringe episodes The episode received positive reviews, with Noel Murray of The A.V.
-Club awarding the episode an "A−" grade, and IGN's Ramsey Isler rating the episode a 7.5 out of 10.
+Club awarding the episode an "A−" grade, and IGNs Ramsey Isler rating the episode a 7.5 out of 10.
 Jeff Jensen of Entertainment Weekly named "Black Blotter" the nineteenth best episode of the series, stating "Walter Bishop's most epic LSD trip ever — an attempt to recover lost memories of his master plan to defeat the Observers — allowed Fringe to creatively cut loose with some novel storytelling devices, none more inspired than a cartoon romp rendered in the style of Terry Gilliam's stop-motion Monty Python animation."